FACTBOX-Global big banks plot back-to-office plans as vaccines roll out | Business

 CEO Alison Rose has said the bank is likely to adopt a hybrid working model, but has stressed offices will remain important as a place to bring people together to collaborate.
 GERMANY

+Deutsche Bank Deutsche Bank in London plans to bring more staff back from June 21 assuming the city's lockdown restrictions are loosened, according to a person with knowledge of the matter.

-Deutsche Bank Germany's largest lender told its investment bankers in the U.S. that it expects them to resume working from office no later than Labor Day, according to a memo seen by Reuters.
+Germany's largest lender has also told its investment bankers in the U.S. that it expects them to resume working from office no later than Labor Day, according to a memo seen by Reuters.
 The bank earlier said it was following a regional approach to the pandemic and return to the office issues, reflecting the different situations in individual countries.
+SWITZERLAND

-Credit Suisse in July 2020 launched a global program evaluating various work-from-home options, which are expected to shape its post-pandemic working models.
+Credit Suisse Credit Suisse in July 2020 launched a global program evaluating various work-from-home options, which are expected to shape its post-pandemic working models.
 It has been monitoring and adapting work arrangements since launching work-from-home globally in March 2020, taking into account local guidelines.
-UBS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)